tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

+There is a command definition for each aggregate.
 Any commands is defined as a Discriminated Union type and, when executed, will produce a lists of events or an error.
 The abstract definitions of Command and Undoer (see later) are: